SijunYan/RESTfulComments/README.md

-# RESTfulCommentsPractice
+# RESTfulComments

-practice for the RESTfull comments app, HTTP API  including get, post, patch, delete. with Express and EJS.
+RESTfull comments app with Express and EJS.